vivekkts/ts-document-scanner/README.md

 # Document Scanner

 Document Scanner is a Flutter-based document scanner application that enables you to capture images of paper documents and convert them into digital files effortlessly.
-This application is designed to run on Android and iOS devices with minimum API levels of 21 and 13, respectively.
+This application is designed to run on Android and iOS devices with minimum API levels of 24 and 13, respectively.

 ## Key Features

 - Fast and easy document scanning.
 - Conversion of document images into digital files.
 - Support for both Android and iOS platforms.
-- Minimum requirements: API 21 on Android, iOS 13 on iOS.
+- Minimum requirements: API 24 on Android, iOS 13 on iOS.
 - Limit the number of scannable files on Android.
-- Allows selection of images from the gallery on Android.
+- Allows selection of images from the Files on Android.

 A state of the art document scanner with automatic cropping function.